openstack/python-novaclient/README.rst

         floating-ip-pool-list
                             List all floating ip pools.
-        get-vnc-console     Get a vnc console to a server. host-action         Perform a power action on a host. host-update         Update host settings.
+        get-vnc-console     Get a vnc console to a server. get-spice-console   Get a spice console to a server. host-action         Perform a power action on a host. host-update         Update host settings.
         image-create        Create a new image by taking a snapshot of a running